DavidSA06/DavidSA06/README.md

 - MATLAB
 - C

-### The softwares and technologies with which I am familiar
+### Software and technology that I am familiar with.

 - MATLAB
 - Minitab